timiomoya/room_default_settings_after_every_call/README.md

 # Resetting device settings after every meeting

-Webex Macro to restore device settings to default value after a call is over
+This Webex device Macro restores device settings to default values after a call is over

+Values reset are on SpeakerTrack and selfview settings